Under the hood

 Based on what the file actually is, FormatOS shows only the actions that genuinely apply to it.
 A PDF shows PDF tools.
 An image shows image tools.
 No fake buttons.
 No actions that can't be completed.

-Note: Actions gated behind unavailable server engines don't appear.
+Note: Actions that aren't supported don't appear.
 What you see is what actually works right now.

 Your file is processed